peterforsling/StringEncryptor/Encryptor/Readme.txt

 1.1 - October 12, 2018
 Fixed a bug involving incorrect decryption with 'g'

+1.2 - November 17, 2018
+Fixed a bug involving passwords containing '6'

 To Do List:
 [] - Rebuild the password window so the characters are hidden [] - Figure out why it only works up to 32 characters
 		* Perhaps make the user input an array of strings and encrypt each string?
 [] - Combine the multiple model classes into one?
 [] - Make it take in a file and encrypt/decrypt every string [] - Allow the user to supply the key value
 [] - Allow the user to set up the password